banishee/banishee.github.io/index.markdown

 ### Contribution
 We all designed the graph and chosed a best one to be presented due to the limitation of content.
 * Magnus Mac Doberenz: bokeh plot
-* Shakir Maytham Shake: time series plot, map Plot, introduction
+* Shakir Maytham Shake: time series plot, map plot, introduction
 * Yili Ge: conclusion, graph adjustment, website beautify